adv100500/FlashLoanCommodityTradeFinance/README.md

 5) Upon reception of the funds, supplier's contract transfers the tokens to trader's contract.
 6) The reception of tokens by the trader's contract automatically triggers transfer of the received tokens to the final off-taker's contract.
 7) Final off-taker's contract transfers the tokens to the final off-taker's account automatically upon reception of the tokens.
-8) Final off-taker's contract mints tokenized receivables to trader's contract automatically upon reception of tokenized goods (assuming 120 tokens for tokenized receivables).
+8) Final off-taker's contract mints tokenized invoices to trader's contract automatically upon reception of tokenized goods (assuming 120 tokens for tokenized invoices).
-9) Trader transfers tokenized receivables to the factoring provider automatically upon reception of tokenized receivables.
+9) Trader transfers tokenized invoices to the factoring provider automatically upon reception of tokenized invoices.
 10) Factoring provider automatically transfers the funds to trader's contract and charges factoring fee (assuming 3 ethers).
 11) Reception of the funds by the trader's contract will automatically trigger repayment of the flash loan plus interest.
 12) Finally, trader's contract transfers profits to trader's account.